yoctore/yocto-docker/README.md

 All the time and for each project we need to rewrite our docker configuration files (dockerfile/compose/entrypoint), a lot of things are boring to write, so we decide to write this program.

-**This program is only for node app, we use pm2 on the main entrypoint.**
+**This program can be use only to build a container for a node app**

 ## How to install ?